 The number of complaints involving a lack of diligence in ruling on motions for postconviction relief under Rule 35 of Colorado Rules of Criminal Procedure declined significantly after SCAO, on the recommendation of the Commission, implemented measures to expedite the consideration of such motions.
 There were 21 such complaints in 2012, six in 2013, none in 2014, five in 2015, four in 2016, and nine in 2017.
-The Commission received five RFEs in 2018 alleging such delays, but only one of those provided sufficient grounds for disciplinary measures.
+The Commission received five RFEs in 2018 alleging such delays, and five in 2019.